unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.6.2 =
+* Tweak: If the image resizing feature isn't able to work successfully due to an issue, then the GDPR setting will be disabled unless manually enabled to prevent blank images in the feed.
+* Fix: In some situations the GDPR setting was incorrectly reporting an error with image resizing.

+= 2.6.1 =
+* Fix: Fixed PHP error related to a missing file.

+= 2.6 =
+* New: Integrations with popular GDPR cookie consent solutions added: Cookie Notice by dFactory, GDPR Cookie Consent by WebToffee, Cookiebot by Cybot A/S, Complianz by Really Simple Plugins, and Borlabs Cookie by Borlabs.
+Visit the Instagram Feed settings page, Customize tab, GDPR section for more information.
+* Fix: API error notices would not be removed from the WordPress dashboard after successfully reconnecting an account when the problem was resolved.
+* Fix: Fixed PHP Error that would occur when connecting a personal account that would result in an HTTP error.
+* Fix: oEmbeds were not always working in much older versions of WordPress.
+* Fix: Play and carousel icons would appear very large for small images when the the mobile layout was disabled.

+= 2.5.4 =
+* Fix: Added more debugging info to the System Info for oEmbeds.
+* Fix: Added a workaround for a rare issue where oEmbed access tokens wouldn't save.
+* Fix: Carousel posts would not show images when using the "Disable JS Image Loading" setting and image resizing was disabled.

 = 2.5.3 =
 * Fix: Fixed an issue caused by an unannounced Instagram API change affecting thumbnails in certain video posts which don't have image data available in the API.
 * Fix: Added oEmbed account info to the plugin "System Info" to make debugging easier.